Jeanette Burman

 Jeanette Burman is a dedicated research and academic support administrator at the University of Calgary’s Haskayne School of Business, where she has served since 2014.
 In her current role, she provides long-standing support to Distinguished Research Professor Dr. Barrie R. Nault, contributing to high-impact research projects, grant applications, and scholarly publications focused on the econometrics of Information Technology in organizational operations and business management.

-Jeanette recently worked with the Haskayne Senior Associate Dean of Research and Faculty team as Research Administrator for 18 months, where she managed publication tracking systems and analysis, supported accreditation processes, and coordinated strategic research initiatives, communications, and international academic workshops.
+Jeanette recently worked with the Haskayne Senior Associate Dean of Research and Faculty team as a Limited Term Research Administrator for 18 months, where she managed publication tracking systems and analysis, supported accreditation processes, and coordinated strategic research initiatives, communications, and international academic workshops.
 She also initiated the HSB Research Insider newsletter, promoting research culture and collaboration across the faculty, alongside her work on the iRC newsletter for the Informatics Research Centre.
-Prior to joining HSB, she was Administrative Assistant to the Head of the Department of Communication and Culture in the Faculty of Arts (2010-2014).
+Prior to joining HSB, she was Administrative Assistant to the Head of the Department of Communication and Culture in the Faculty of Arts (2010-2014), assisting Dr. David B. Mitchell and Dr. Barbara Schneider, now both deceased.
+Outside the University of Calgary, Jeanette occasionally provides heritage and administrative consulting services within Calgary’s architecture and design community.

 Are you the profile owner?